LucasLima337/Menu_Inicial/README.md

-# Menu de Buscas e Operações
+# Searching and Operations Menu

-* Função: O script tem como objetivo realizar buscas e operações tanto em uma Lista Simples como em uma Lista Encadeada;
+* Purpose: The script should be able to search and make operations as much the simple list as a nested list;
-* Contexto: Foi utilizado como contexto, a manipulação de dados de varios usuários, sendo eles o **Nome** e **RG**;
+* Context: It was used as a context the handling data of many users, like their **Names** and **RG**;

 ---
-Baseando-se em um Menu com várias possibilidades de manipulação, segue abaixo as opções possíveis:
+Menu with some manipulation's features in the following lines:

-ID | AÇÃO
+ID | ACTION
 -- |-------------------------------------------
-1  | Insercao de um elemento no inicio da lista
+1  | Add an element at the start of the list
-2  | Insercao de um elemento no fim da lista
+2  | Add an element at the end of the list
-3  | Insercao de um elemento na posicao N
+3  | Add an element in "N" position
-4  | Retirar um elemento do inicio da lista
+4  | Take out an element at the start of the list
-5  | Retirar um elemento do fim da lista
+5  | Take out an element at the end of the list
-6  | Retirar um elemento na posicao N
+6  | Take out an element of a "N" position
-7  | Procurar um elemento com o campo RG
+7  | Search an element by RG field
-8  | Imprimir a lista
+8  | Print a List
-9  | Sair do sistema
+9  | Exit the system
 ---

-* Assuntos Revisados com os Scripts:
+* Reviewed Subjects by the script:
   * Functions;
   * Pointers;
   * Structs;